 How the market values any asset is a function of the supply and demand for that asset.
 Marketing agencies are no different.
-The spectrum that we see 90% of marketing agencies fall between is 2 – 3.5 X annual profit.
+In terms of valuation, we see 90% of marketing agencies fall between is 2 – 3.5 X annual profit.
 Where your business fits into this valuation spectrum is determined by how your business fits the following criteria.

 The longer the agencies productive life, the better.
-Reputations, client relationships and domains all get stronger with time.
+Reputations, client relationships and domains all become stronger with time.
 All other factors being equal, the older a business is, the better.

 Size of Clients

-In a perfect world, agencies would not have to deliver monthly reports to their clients, answer clients continuoous question and find a pipeline of new clients to onboard.
-However, this is the case for a large number of markeitng businesses.
+In a perfect world, agencies would not have to deliver monthly reports to their clients, answer client’s continuous questions and find a pipeline of new clients to onboard.
+However, this is the case for a large number of marketing businesses.
 The few businesses who only work with large, reputable clients have a leg up on the competition in terms of valuation.

 The businesses reputation is its main asset.
 A few poor reviews can drive off potential buyers at first glance.